Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Permits

-Certain areas in Ladakh region are Protected/Restricted including the famous Pangong Tso Lake.
-In order to visit these places, you need to secure a Permit.
+Certain areas are protected/ restricted including the famous Pangong Tso Lake.
+So you’ll need to secure a Permit.

-Indian Citizens need to obtain an Inner Line Permit (ILP) while foreign nationals need a Protected Areas Permit (PAP).
+Indian Citizens need an Inner Line Permit (ILP) while foreign nationals require Protected Areas Permit (PAP).
 You can either get the permits beforehand or once you reach Leh Town.

 Carry multiple photocopies of the Permits as they can be collected at the checkpoints.